Visiting Scholar and In-Residence Program

 Provisions and benefits

-Accepted scholars usually stay for a term (Fall or Winter term) or a year (12 months) and sometimes for shorter visits.
+Accepted scholars usually stay for a term (Fall or Winter term) or a year (12 months).
 The Fall term commences in September and the Winter Term in January.
 Our Summer Programs encompass the months of May to August and include our Spring Session (May to June) and Summer Session (July to August).

 Every year during the Spring Session, we host the Pastors’ conference.
 Our Summer Programs attract students from all over the world.
 Please check our website www.regent-college.edu for details on upcoming conferences and for the Fall and Winter timetables.

-Visiting scholars are allowed to audit most courses they wish to attend without needing to register (with the exception of limited enrollment courses).
+Visiting scholars are allowed to register to audit most courses they wish to attend, with the exception of limited enrollment courses.
 Administrative fees may apply.
 (Please inquire with Registration).
 If scholars come with a spouse, the spouse is allowed to audit one course per term (subject to the stated exception).
 Visiting Scholars and spouses are invited to the all-college September weekend retreat.
 An extra charge will apply to the spouse for overnight retreats.

 The sponsoring faculty member will host their sponsored scholars on an informal basis during their time at Regent College.
 Such hosting may include: meeting at the airport, an invitation home for a meal and fellowship, a tour of the College and availability to answer questions and give advice about Regent College and Vancouver in general.

 Based on the individual situation, sponsoring faculty members may include more than what is noted in this information sheet.
 The visiting scholar should feel free to turn to his/her sponsoring faculty member if there are any questions, concerns or problems.
 If available, visiting scholars will be provided with shared office space at Regent for one or more days during the week.
-Visiting scholars will have Regent and UBC library privileges as well as the faculty rate for athletic facilities privileges at UBC.
+Visiting scholars will have Regent and UBC library privileges as well.

 Teaching or lecturing at Regent College